 Once your dog seems calm, walk them closer to their trigger, but watch for signs of fear, such as yawning, lip-licking, panting when not hot, or even dragging and over-excitement.

 Avoid Stressful Interactions

-Remember, playing with other dogs should be fun for your dog, so if your dog exhibits signs of stress, it may be best to enjoy some other activities.
+Remember, playing with other dogs should be fun for your dog.
+If they exhibit stress, it may be best to stop the interaction and enjoy some other activities.

 Tail tucking, escaping and barking are all signs that your dog isn’t having a good time.
 Remove them from the interaction.
 Forcing them to confront stress that’s clearly overwhelming may backfire and create fear.